praveenptl71/chatbox/README.md

 # chatbox
 A firebase chatbox package for Ionic 4 application

-Step to integrate
+Step to integrate:

 1.)
+Install package
-Install package `npm install @praveenptl71/chatbox`
+`npm install @praveenptl71/chatbox`

 2.)
 Import firebase
 `import * as firebase from 'firebase';`